-User Function data are the information about a user's document or job to be processed by the TOE.
-For the TOE, Mailbox is included.
+User Function data are the information about a user job to be processed by the TOE.

 - TSF Confidential Data

 TSF Confidential Data are the data used for security functions, and whose integrity and confidentiality are required.
 In the definition of the TOE, they include passwords of users, the cryptographic seed key used to generate a cryptographic key, the setting values of encryption communication protocol, and the audit logs.